raft-tech/raft-tech.github.io/_posts/2020-02-19-engineering-principles.md

 ## Start With the User

 Every behind-the-scenes decision we take as engineers has an impact on the end user.
 The impact might be direct (e.g. adding a large dependency), indirect (e.g. fixing a CVE), or specific to a subset of users.
-But thinking about that impact during every stage of the decision-making process allows us to pivot our approach and cross collaborate with our user experience team.
+But thinking about that impact during every stage of the decision-making process allows us to collaborate with our user-experience team and, when advantageous, pivot our approach.

 ## Find the Right Tools for the Right Job